A professional internship experience is required for the following majors:

 - Resume submitted during the internship application process.

 - All documents will be uploaded electronically using acceptable file types: doc, docx, or pdf files.
+These are the only file formats we can open.

 Learning Objectives Instructions

 Please identify three specific tasks for professional learning objectives, describing the project or task to be completed, how it will be accomplished, and how it will be evaluated.
 Please highlight leadership opportunities and special projects.
 These objectives should reflect work that you would include on your resume and be results orientated and specific.
+These will be transferred to your post resume to tell the next employer what duties you performed on this job that would interest them.